Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 RDL\_10\_2 - Intermediate step verbosity enabling data reconstruction.
 CoT's explicit intermediate steps reveal the structure and content of intermediate computations.
 When these traces are logged or cached, attackers reconstruct sensitive inputs from step-by-step explanations (e.g., inferring actual customer data from steps like "after filtering for age > 18, I have 450 records").
+Multi-agent distinction: Single agents keep intermediate steps in context only briefly; multi-agent systems logging CoT for coordination and replay preserve step-by-step information that enables data reconstruction attacks.~\cite{ar2509_07595, ar2510_04851, ar2510_25595}.